Fredy Hirsch: Czechoslovakia

 After the passage of the Nuremberg Laws in 1935, Hirsch moved to Prague, Czechoslovakia, probably illegally.
 According to German historian Dirk Kämper, the author of the first biography of Hirsch, he may have also been motivated to escape the increasing persecution of gay men in Germany.
 He continued to work for Maccabi Hatzair.
 The Czech branch of the organization was initially concerned about his reputation, but Hirsch was able to persuade Arthur Herzog, chairman of Maccabi Hatzair in the Czech lands, that his homosexuality did not affect his work.

-Between October 1936 and April 1939, Hirsch lived in Brno with his lover Jan Mautner, four years his senior and a medical student from Olomouc.
-Their relationship was well known in the city, according to Holocaust survivor Ruth Kopečková.
-Mautner and Hirsch published the Maccabi newspaper, Mautner translating Hirsch's articles into the Czech language, which Hirsch never mastered.
 Funded by the Zionist World Federation, Hirsch organized local Maccabi Games and set up youth and adult groups for physical education.
 He organized the 1937 Maccabi Games for Czechoslovakia held in Žilina, Slovakia, with 1,600 participants.
 Until 1940, Hirsch organized an annual youth camp at Bezpráví, where children and teenagers exercised and learned Hebrew.
 Paul, a Reform rabbinical student, emigrated with their mother and her second husband to Bolivia in 1938; Paul eventually became a rabbi in Buenos Aires.
 Fredy could have accompanied them, but did not; Paul later said that Fredy's Zionist convictions had prevented him.